maxyou/nextjs13-starter/README.md

 - Yoga as graphQL server
 - URQL as graphQL client
+- Prisma to access PostgreSQL
+- todo list

 ## ToDo

-- Prisma to access PostgreSQL
 - some kind of authentication system
 - tailwind-elements or daisyUI?
-- basic TODO or forum or blog?

 ## License